 Officially reported scores on the new MCAT within the previous two calendar years.

-Officially reported scores from CASPer (SJT).
+Officially reported scores from Altus Suite (Casper, Snapshot, and Duet).
 No applicant will progress to the interview stage without these results.

 US Citizenship or Permanent Resident visa.